Pompeian Styles: Fourth Style: Intricate

 Characterized as a Baroque reaction to the Third Style's mannerism, the Fourth Style in Roman wall painting (c.
 60–79 AD) is generally less ornamented than its predecessor.
 The style was, however, much more complex.
 It revives large-scale narrative painting and panoramic vistas while retaining the architectural details of the Second and First Styles.
 In the Julio-Claudian phase (c.
 20–54 AD), a textile-like quality dominates and tendrils seem to connect all the elements on the wall.
 The colors warm up once again, and they are used to advantage in the depiction of scenes drawn from mythology, landscapes, and other images.

 Intricate paintings appeared busier and used the wall in its entirety to be complete.
 The overall feeling of the walls typically formed a mosaic of framed pictures.
 The lower zones of these walls tended to be composed of the First Style.
 Panels were also used with floral designs on the walls.
 A prime example of the Fourth Style is the Ixion Room in the House of the Vettii in Pompeii.
 One of the largest contributions seen in the Fourth Style is the advancement of still life with intense space and light.
 Shading was very important in the Roman still life.
-This style was never truly seen again until 17th and 18th centuries with the Dutch and English decoration.
+This style was never truly seen again until the 17th and 18th centuries with the Dutch and English decoration.

-Post-eruption painting
+Post-eruption

-All four styles of wall painting were developed prior to the eruption of Mount Vesuvius in 79 AD.
-Although many examples of Roman wall painting were able to be preserved from the eruption, no new styles of wall painting developed after the incident.
-People continue to decorate their homes with these paintings, but there were never any new styles that developed; instead, a combination of the four styles was used among painters.
-Improvements were made to the techniques such as a sheet of lead being added to the base of the wall in order to prevent moisture from destroying the art and using a marble powder to produce a shinier surface.